AustinHackers/austinhackers.github.io/rules.md

 material with us in a safe manner that allows feedback and fostering of new ideas.
 You will be ejected from the meeting location if you violate this rule.

 We HATE long talks.
-The eauty of AHA is that if you don't like or don't know the content of a talk, wait 5-10 minutes for the next one.
+The beauty of AHA is that if you don't like or don't know the content of a talk, wait 5-10 minutes for the next one.
 IF YOU PLAN TO SPEAK LONGER THAN 10 MINUTES you must notify the personal maintaining the list at the BEGINNING of the meeting.
 You will be requested to speak last.
 If you violate this you will piss us off and be denied speaking (which will violate rule #1) or sneered at very evily.